-Highly Active Antiretroviral Therapy (HAART) is found to significantly delay the onset of AIDS in people living with HIV.
-The NHS makes the treatment available in the UK and deaths and AIDS diagnoses drop significantly.
+Highly Active Antiretroviral Therapy (HAART) was found to significantly delay the onset of AIDS in people living with HIV.
+The NHS made the treatment available in the UK, deaths and AIDS diagnoses dropped significantly!

 1998 – First transgender soap character

 Julie Hesmondhalgh played British TV’s first transgender character, as Coronation Street’s Hayley Anne Patterson (later Hayley Cropper).
 Although some transgender campaigners were initially upset that a cisgender woman had been chosen for the part, they later praised Hesmondhalgh's dedication and sensitivity.

 2001 – Age of consent for same-sex sexual activities is equalised… at last!

 This was quite a bumpy ride.
 After Edwina Currie’s proposal for the age of consent to be dropped to 16 (in line with heterosexual acts), was rejected back in 1994, there was another attempt to lower the age of consent for same-sex sexual acts in 1998.
 The House of Commons accepted this, but it was later rejected by the House of Lords, with a majority of 168.
 In 1999, the equalisation of the age of consent was again endorsed by the House of Commons… only to be turned down, once more, by the House of Lords.